 Company emergency response on construction sites

-On construction sites (including temporary sites), contractors and subcontractors must jointly provide the emergency response team.
-Joint agreements relating to field of health and safety must be laid down in writing in the Health and Safety Plan.
-The head of the emergency response team is responsible for the presence and completeness of an emergency response plan.
+On construction sites (including temporary sites), contractors and subcontractors must jointly provide the emergency response measures.
+Joint agreements relating to field of health and safety must be stated in the Health and Safety Plan.
+It is the responsibility of the person in charge of emergency response to make sure there is a sound emergency response plan.
 This plan must be in line with the Health and Safety Plan.

-Please note: The definition of a construction site also includes a case where, for example, two or three of your employees are working at a private individual’s premises.
-A Health and Safety Plan is not mandatory in such a case.
+Please note: If 2 or 3 of your employees are working at a private individual’s premises, this is also considered a construction site.
+However, a Health and Safety Plan is not required in this situation.